As an Amazon Associate I earn from qualifying purchases. Click for details.

 If anything, I’ll say, “Oh, the history books missed something important.”
 Or, “This gives me wonderful insights into the history I’ve studied.”

 If someone is a genuine and experienced psychic, I’m not sure why they’d confuse their sources.
-But, as I said, I’ve been considered psychic since earliest childhood.
+But, as I said, I’ve been considered psychic since my earliest childhood.
 I’ve never doubted my “sixth sense,” thanks to a supportive mother who quickly recognized that I wasn’t making it up.

-For me, the distinction between things I learn internally (through psychic channels) and those provided to me through normal research… those are two completely different.
+For me, the distinction between things I learn internally (through psychic channels) and those provided to me through normal research… those two are completely different.
 They’re like apples and oranges.

 When a psychic gets it “wrong”